mcc-us/ea/_posts/2024-10-15-40questions-filing-status.md

 A. Qualifying surviving spouse (QSS)
 B. Head of Household.
-C. **She may choose to file either Single or Head of Household. correct**
+C. She may choose to file either Single or Head of Household. correct
 D. Single.

-Study Unit 2: Determining Filing Status and Residency covers the information for this question.

-This question is answered correctly on the first attempt by 46% of students.

 Correct Answer Explanation for C: